nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 'HiddenInNavigation' AND ecm:isVersion = 0 AND
 ecm:isTrashed = 0 AND ecm:parentId IS NOT NULL
 ```

 It is made more robust to plurals, etc.
 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-18198](https://jira.nuxeo.com/browse/NXP-18198).

 ### Elasticsearch

-#### Reindex Operation Based on Bulk Action Framework {{since '10.3x'}}
+#### Reindex Operation Based on Bulk Action Framework {{since '10.3'}}

-`Elasticsearch.BulkIndex`is available as an operation to perform a full reindex of the repository based on using BAF and Nuxeo Streams.
+`Elasticsearch.BulkIndex` is available as an operation to perform a full reindex of the repository based on using BAF and Nuxeo Streams.
 This is really a great news when dealing with big repositories where re-indexing content would take days: you can resume on any system availability problem, without having to restart again.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-26032](https://jira.nuxeo.com/browse/NXP-26032).